Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 ### Procedure
 #### Part A
 - First we download the 7A-handout
-- The first goal of the lab is to
+- The first goal of the lab is to understand the implementation of gates and how we can substitute them with each other to make the process use less transistors
+-
 #### Part B
 - We created a new Vivado project and imported `lab07b.vhd` and `lab07b.xdc` files from Canvas.
 - We generated bitstream and uploaded to our FPGA board, to test our gate-based 8:3 priority encoder on the board.